 - What matters to you most?
 Does your family life reflect these values?

-I don’t know about you, but it is very easy for me to forget the answers to these questions and to let the expectations of society and the pace of the modern world define the shape of my family’s life.
+I don’t know about you, but it is very easy for me to forget the answers to these questions and let the expectations of society and the pace of the modern world define the shape of my family’s life.
 In these significant years, when my children are sponges and when what their father and I model, particularly in how we spend our time with them, so greatly shapes the people they become, I really want to pause and mindfully consider our life together as a family.

 Impact of “too much” on children

 We are only meant to take in so much stimulation at a time.
 When we are overloaded, we shut down.
-If our goal is to provide a space in which young people can connect to themselves, connect to nature, discover, create, imagine and innovate, then we want to provide a space in which their senses and minds can open and their bodies can relax.
-A lifestyle of perpetual rush does not build such a space.
+If our goal is to provide a space in which young people can connect to themselves, connect to nature, discover, create, imagine and innovate, then we want to provide a space in which their senses and minds open and their bodies relax.
+A lifestyle of perpetual rush does not build such space.

-In a life with more space and time, there is also more opportunity to have those conversations that are so essential, not just to help prepare young people to face the climate crisis, but also to help them build understanding of many important things as they grow older.
+In a life with more space and time, there is also increased opportunity to have those conversations that are so essential, not just to help prepare young people to face the climate crisis, but also to help them build understanding of many important things as they grow older.

 And in a life with more space and time, young people learn the value of presence in the moment and in their bodies and mindful living.
 This type of living promotes mental health and also allows young people to better identify needs, better recognize when those needs are violated and make choices consciously in a way that aligns with their beliefs and values from a very young age.
 Mindfulness is also an essential component of building emotional intelligence and emotional intelligence, in turn, is a critical piece of health and our ability to face the climate crisis.